Kong/docs.konghq.com/app/docs/0.13.x/proxy.md

 ### 5. Response

-Kong receives the response from the upstream service and send it back to the downstream client in a streaming fashion.
-At this point Kong will execute subsequent plugins added to that particular API that implement a hook in the `header_filter` phase.
+Kong receives the response from the upstream service and sends it back to the downstream client in a streaming fashion.
+At this point Kong will execute subsequent plugins added to the Route and/or Service that implement a hook in the `header_filter` phase.

 Once the `header_filter` phase of all registered plugins has been executed, the following headers will be added by Kong and the full set of headers be sent to